Websoft9/ansible-kong/docs/else-faq.md

 # FAQ

-#### How can I enable the debug mode of RabbitMQ service?
+#### How can I enable the debug mode of Kong service?

 ```
-systemctl stop rabbitmq-server
+systemctl stop kong-server
-rabbitmq-server console
+kong-server console
 ```

-#### Can I reset password of RabbitMQ by command?
+#### Can I reset password of Kong by command?

-Yes, e.g `rabbitmqctl change_password  admin newpassword`
+Yes, e.g `kongctl change_password admin newpassword`

-#### If there is no domain name, can I deploy RabbitMQ?
+#### If there is no domain name, can I deploy Kong?

-Yes, access RabbitMQ by *http://Server's Internet IP:8161*.
+Yes, access Kong by _http://Server's Internet IP:8161_.

 #### What is the password for the database root user?